 However, storage in CD paper or plastic sleeves, or any other kind of optical disc sleeve can cause damage or deterioration.
 It is worthy to note that the ISO standard for the storage of optical disc media does not recommend their use.

-There are several reasons why the use of sleeves for storing CDs and DVDs is not a good idea.
-First of all, a sleeve provides no physical protection for the disc stored inside of it.
-A CD or DVD can be easily bent when stored in a sleeve.
+There are several reasons why the use of sleeves for storing CDs, DVDs, and Blu-rays is not a good idea.
+First, a sleeve provides no physical protection for the disc stored inside of it.
+A CD or other optical disc can be easily bent when stored in a sleeve.
 Handling of the disc in the sleeve always will exert pressure on the disc and if it is dropped, then cracking or breakage is a possibility because the sleeve provides no impact resistance.

 Contamination of disc surfaces can also occur because of the use of sleeves.
-The contamination is usually from debris that comes off of the sleeve (especially when paper sleeves are used) or from fingerprints which often end up of the disc because of the way in which a disc is removed from the sleeve.
+The contamination is usually from debris that comes off the sleeve, especially when paper sleeves are used.
+It can also be from dust or dirt present in the environment or from fingerprints, which often end up of the disc because of the way in which a disc is removed from the sleeve.

 The chemical reactivity of the sleeve and how it chemically interacts with the CD or DVD or Blu-ray discs are other issues.
 Sleeves can be made of paper, cardboard, PVC, polyethylene, polyester, Tyvek, or combinations of these or other materials.
 Some of these materials are chemically inert whereas others are not.
 Over time, materials that are reactive will degrade and release agents that will chemically damage CDs and DVDs and may leave deposits of degradation products on the surfaces of a disc.
 This is evident in the following photograph.